The Beast (2023 film): Plot

 Gabrielle's second purification session takes her to a past life in 2014 Los Angeles.
 There, she is an underemployed model and actress who makes ends meet by house-sitting for an architect's lavish home.
-In this reincarnation Louis is an incel and stalker, who makes videos complaining that women do not notice him.
+In this incarnation Louis is an incel and stalker, who makes videos complaining that women do not notice him.
 He follows Gabrielle home but cannot bring himself to approach her.
 Gabrielle encounters the medium again, still uncannily accurate, in the form of a pop-up ad from a virus.
 Following an earthquake, Gabrielle approaches Louis and asks him to walk her home, but he rebuffs her, telling himself that she is merely setting him up for further humiliation.
 Gabrielle hears Roy Orbison's 1962 song "Evergreen" on television and begins to cry.
 She hallucinates having sex with Louis, who confesses having the same lifelong fears that she has.

 In 2044, Gabrielle visits the club, but Louis is gone.
 She wonders why the song made her cry.

 Gabrielle's third purification session revisits the 2014 narrative.
 Louis breaks into the house with a pistol, swearing to "revenge" himself on women.
 He corners Gabrielle in a bathroom, where she pleads with him that he actually means no harm and to trust her.
 Louis is noticeably torn between love and hate.
 She opens the door to connect with him, but the scene cuts to reveal Louis with the pistol in hand staring at Gabrielle lying dead face-down in the pool.

 Back in 2044, the AI announces that the purification has failed, an outcome that happens to only 0.7% of the population.
 Although Gabrielle is stuck in her unfulfilling job, she finds a silver lining by asking Louis to meet her at the club.
 They dance together to "Evergreen", and Louis recognizes the song, revealing that he too has seen their past lives through purification.
-He proudly announces that he has gotten a job at the Ministry of Justice.
-Although he claims he still loves Gabrielle, she realises he can no longer feel love in the same way.
+He proudly announces that he now has a job at the Ministry of Justice.
+Although he claims he still loves Gabrielle, she realizes he can no longer feel love in the same way.
 Gabrielle falls on her knees and screams in anguish.